cncf/tag-security/governance/charter.md

 ## Focus

 Three keys areas:
-* protection of heterogeneous, distributed and fast changing systems, while providing access that is needed,
+* protection of heterogeneous, distributed and fast changing systems, while providing needed access
-* common understanding and common tooling to help developers meet security requirements, and
+* common understanding and common tooling to help developers meet security requirements
 * common tooling for audit and reasoning about system properties.

 ### In scope

 Terminology note: SIG-Security uses the term "end user" to describe the humans who use cloud native applications, whereas CNCF refers to companies that operate cloud native systems as CNCF End Users.
 In the context of security, we often need to discuss how a particular control affects the people who use the software deployed by a company or organization.

 When we use the word "security" within this group, it is defined to be inclusive of concerns that affect the integrity of the a cloud native system or the privacy of its users,  specifically how to enable secure access, policy control and safety for operators, administrators, developers, and end-users  across the cloud native ecosystem.